mhdatheek136/P-LPCD/README.md

 # Punjab Pakistan Synthetic and Real License Plate Character Datasets (P-LPCD)

-This repository contains all code, scripts, and supporting files for the **Punjab Pakistan License Plate Character Datasets (P-LPCD)**, including:
+This repository contains all code, scripts, and supporting files for the **Punjab Pakistan License Plate Character Datasets (P-LPCD)**, which consists of **two sub-datasets**:

+- **PS-LPCD** (Punjab Synthetic License Plate Character Dataset)
+  - Synthetic dataset for pretraining
-- **PS-LPCD:** Synthetic dataset generation scripts and utilities for pretraining.
+  - Includes scripts and utilities to generate synthetic license plate characters

+- **PR-LPCD** (Punjab Real License Plate Character Dataset)
-- **PR-LPCD:** Real-world dataset scripts and annotations for fine-tuning and evaluation.
+  - Real-world dataset for fine-tuning and evaluation
+  - Includes annotated images of actual Punjab license plates

+Additional supporting files and folders:

-- **dataset_info/:** Metadata, visualizations, class distributions, templates, and sample variations.
+- **dataset_info/**: Metadata, visualizations, class distributions, license plate templates, and sample variations
-- **synthetic_generator/:** Code for generating your own PS-LPCD synthetic dataset.
+- **synthetic_generator/**: Code to generate your own PS-LPCD synthetic dataset

-> ⚠️ **Note:** The datasets are specifically created for **Punjab, Pakistan license plates**, using **only 4 official templates** for synthetic generation.
-They are **not general/global license plate datasets**.
+> ⚠️ **Note:** Both datasets are specifically created for **Punjab, Pakistan license plates** using **only 4 official templates** for synthetic generation.
+> They are **not general or global license plate datasets**.

 ---